tamasstummer/ArtifactDownloader/README.md

 # ArtifactDownloader

 What can the script do for us?
-    Download all the debug and release libs from jenkins, so we dont have to build it locally
+    Download all release libs from jenkins, so we dont have to build it locally Can build debug libs what we don't store

 What is downloaded exactly.
  - all z-wave lib (release)